Capital gain: Calculation

 Capital gain is generally calculated through taking the sale price of an asset and subtracting its base cost and any incurred expenses.
 The resulting value will be the capital gain, or capital loss if negative.
 In reality, many governments provide supplementary methods of calculating capital gains for both individuals and businesses.
 These methods can provide taxation relief through lowering the calculated capital gain value.

-Example: Australian Taxation Office
+Australia

 The Australian Taxation Office (ATO) lists three methods of calculating capital gain for Australian citizens and businesses, each one designed to lower the final resulting value of the eligible party's gain.
 The first is the discount method, whereby eligible individuals or super funds may reduce their stated capital gain value by 50% or 33.33% respectively.
 The second is the indexation method, which allows individuals and firms to apply an index factor to increase the base cost of the asset, thereby decreasing the final capital gain value.
 The third is the ‘other’ method, and involves use of the general capital gain formula whereby the base costs of the asset are subtracted from its final sale price.